 Solid waste management includes; non-recyclable raw materials, recyclable steel reinforcing materials, domestic garbage and spill material (if a spill was to occur).
-All these materials are disposed of to licensed waste facilities.
-Less than 0.5% by weight of all material received are disposed of at landfill.
+All these materials are disposed of at appropriately licensed waste facilities.
+Less than 0.5% by weight of all materials received on site is disposed of at landfill.

-The sewage management on site is controlled by a Econocycle unit which is inspected and maintained routinely by a qualified contractor.
+The sewage management on site is controlled by an Econocycle unit which is inspected and maintained routinely by a qualified contractor.
 Treated water from the system is used as non-potable water around the site to irrigate tree and shrub plantings.
 Refer to Appendix 1 for service records.